Go behind the scenes at a recycling facility, and get tips on: How To Declutter Responsibly!

 - Have fun Decluttering!

 The decluttering process doesn’t have to be stressful – it can be fun and environmentally friendly!
-Find ways to chill out and enjoy the process, such as inviting your friends over, turning your bedroom into a “keep or donate” runway, and popping on your favorite playlist on the way to drop off your items.
+Find ways to chill out and enjoy the process, such as inviting your friends over, turning your bedroom into a “keep or donate” runway, and popping on your favourite playlist on the way to drop off your items.

 2. Make reuse a ritual.